General Description of the Summer School

 FJOH summer school is an advanced post-graduate-level course aimed at junior as well as experienced scientists and engineers engaged in the broad field of nuclear sciences, engineering and technologies.

-Lecturers are invited from internationally leading universities and industry, who are present during the entire school.
-That guaranties an intensive exchange of knowledge between lecturers and students.
+Lecturers are invited from internationally leading universities and industry.
+The School format encourages informal discussions and the exchange of knowledge between lecturers and participants.

 The Frédéric Joliot / Otto Hahn Summer School course represents the continuation of the Frédéric Joliot Summer Schools on “Modern Reactor Physics and the Modelling of Complex Systems”, which was created by CEA in 1995 to promote knowledge in the field of reactor physics, in a broad sense, and the international exchange of teachers, scientists, engineers and researchers.
 Beginning in 2004, the scope of the School was extended to include scientific issues related to nuclear fuels.
 The venues of the FJOH School sessions alternate between Karlsruhe and Aix-en-Provence.